 If you look at market research companies websites they’re very clear about who they’re looking for.

-Some projects are based around specific areas, for example, they may be looking for people in the UK, or London or Durham or Newcastle.
-Some are based around age groups, for example, they only want to interview people aged 18-25, or people with kids, or people over 55.
+Some projects are based around specific areas, for example, they may be looking for people in the UK, London, Durham or Newcastle.
+Others are based around age groups.
+For example, they might only want to interview people aged 18-25, or people with kids, or people over 55.

-Most sites are also very clear about when the research will need to be done, so they let you know the days or weeks it will be happening and the times when the interviews will take place.
+Most sites are also very clear about when the market research job will need to be done by.
+They let you know the days or weeks it will be happening and the times when the interviews will take place.

 Some are daytime only interviews, often they have interviews running into the evening too.

 Again each project will usually tell you what the requirements are.
-Some can be done on smartphones but some will need a laptop.
+Some can be done on smartphones but others will need a laptop.

-You do need to be happy to either use or download things like Zoom or Webex or one of the many other types of similar software out there.
+You do need to be happy to either use or download apps like Zoom or Webex or one of the many other types of similar software out there.

-And you may need to download software like Qualtrics which lets you take pictures and videos and send them to the market research firm.
+You may also need to download software like Qualtrics which lets you take pictures and videos and send them to the market research firm.
 Again this will be stated in the project requirements before you apply.